anorent/youmiteru-bot-BETA/README.md

 Also, you can type 'r!help' to get more commands!

 #### Developers
-@anorent - Server and Repository Admin
+anorent - Server and Repository Admin
-@Vism-noise - Front Dev
+Vism-noise - Front Dev
-@R-Yuliya - Dev
+R-Yuliya - Dev